TarzanRoboticsMan/MKS21X-FinalProject/README.md

 Izzy, 1/7:
   Got a working dictionary class that quickly stores all the words in an ArrayList and then can accurately tell whether or not a word is a real word or not using isWord.
+I also added a main method for testing to ensure everything works.